 3) The drum can have a smaller dynamic voice with limited sustain/resonance

-One might expect that venting a bowl with a smaller volume would alleviate the excessive air movement, but the vent hole affects mostly the concentric modes, which have little influence on the pitch producing modes.
-Too much damping of the concentric modes in turn brings influence No. 4 into play, which can affect the sustain and resonance of the head.
+One might expect that venting a bowl with a smaller volume would alleviate the excessive air movement, but the vent-hole affects mostly the concentric modes, which have little influence on the pitch producing modes.
+Too much damping of the concentric modes in turn brings influence No. 4 into play, which can affect the sustain, resonance and feel/response of the head.

 Adding to the mix of variables is the fact that ideally, this finite volume of air in the bowl should react the same for each pitch associated with the size and range of the drum, which will also be affected by the size, mass and tension of the head as well as the density/viscothermal characteristics of the surrounding air.
 Such a Goldilocks Zone cannot not exist with the design of modern variable pitched timpani.